oracle-livelabs/converged/microservices-txeventq-kafka/kafka-connect-txeventq/kafka-connect-txeventq.md

 ## Introduction

-This laboratory will show you the interoperability of Transactional Event Queues with Apache Kafka.
+This lab will show you the interoperability of Transactional Event Queues with Apache Kafka.
 Oracle Transactional Event Queues (TxEventQ) makes it easy to implement event-based applications, as we experienced in the previous lab.
 It is also highly integrated with Apache Kafka supporting bi-directional information flow between TxEventQ and Kafka so that changes are available in TxEventQ or Kafka as soon as possible in near-real-time.

 Estimated Time: 10 minutes